-- o Face coverings are required at all times. - o Scheduling and/or a sign-in system is required. - Office Buildings and Organizations and Businesses within Office Buildings shall be allowed to open at 50% of permitted occupancy, while following the State Fire Marshal guidelines for Business and Organizations.
-State guidelines include but are not limited to the following restrictions: - o Conference rooms are limited to 15 people with six feet between each person.
+- o Face coverings are required at all times. - o Scheduling and/or a sign-in system is required. - o On-site sanitation attendants are required. - Office Buildings and Organizations and Businesses within Office Buildings shall be allowed to open at 75% of permitted occupancy, while following the State Fire Marshal guidelines for "Business and Organizations."
+Office Buildings and Organizations and Businesses within Office Buildings must also follow the additional restrictions required by the City of New Orleans listed below: - o Face coverings are required at all times unless alone in an office. - o Employees that can work remotely should continue to do so.
+Virtual meetings are highly encouraged. - o Conference rooms are limited to 15 people with six feet between each person. - Conference Venues and Meeting Rooms shall be allowed to open at 50% as long as no food or drinks are being served, while following the State Fire Marshal guidelines for "Businesses and Organizations".
+If food and/or drinks are being served, the Indoor Event Venues guidelines must be followed.

-Office Buildings and Organizations and Businesses within Office Buildings must also follow the additional restrictions required by the City of New Orleans listed below:

-- o Face coverings are required at all times unless alone in an office. - Employees that can work remotely should continue to do so.
-Virtual meetings are highly encouraged. - Conference Venues and Meeting Rooms shall be allowed to open at 50% of permitted occupancy or 250 individuals, whichever is fewer, while following the State Fire Marshal guidelines for Event Venues.
-State guidelines include but are not limited to the following restrictions: - o Individuals must be able to maintain a six foot distance between each other. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m.

-Conference Venues and Meeting Rooms must also follow the additional restrictions required by the City of New Orleans listed below:

-- o Events are limited to timed, seated events. - Trade shows and exhibit spaces are allowed with approval from the State Fire Marshall and the Department of Safety and Permits. - o Face coverings are required at all times. - Indoor Event Venues shall be allowed to open at 25% of permitted capacity or 75 individuals, whichever is smaller, while following the State Fire Marshal guidelines for Event Venues.
 State guidelines include but are not limited to the following restrictions: - o Individuals must be able to maintain a six foot distance between each other.
-Events are limited to timed, seated events.
-No buffets or dancing.
+Conference Venues and Meeting Rooms must also follow the additional restrictions required by the City of New Orleans listed below: - Events are limited to timed, seated events.
+Gathering of unseated individuals are prohibited.

+- Trade shows and exhibit spaces are allowed with approval from the State Fire Marshal and the Department of Safety and Permits. - o Face coverings are required at all times. - Event Venues, Reception Halls, and Hotel Ballrooms shall be allowed for gatherings, weddings, and private parties for up to 150 individuals indoors and 250 outdoors, while following the State Fire Marshal guidelines for "Event Venues."
+State guidelines include but are not limited to the following restrictions: - o Individuals must be able to maintain a six-foot distance between each other. - o Events are limited to timed, seated events.